 Interpreting Your Compression Test Results

-If you're reading this section, then your compression test results indicate that one or more cylinders have given you a low compression value.
+If you're reading this section, more than likely the engine compression results you got from TEST 1 indicate that one or more cylinders have a lower compression value than the others.

 It's not unusual for the cylinders to wear out unevenly, especially on high-mileage engines or engines that didn't get a lot of maintenance.